-Music is a great way (we like to think it's the best way!) to connect with customers and set the right tone and atmosphere of your shop, bar or café.
-But you can’t legally stream Spotify, Apple Music or even Youtube in your business, because these services don't
+Music is a great way (we like to think it's the best way!) to connect with customers, keep staff happy and set the right tone and atmosphere of your shop, bar, restaurant or café.
+But a common misconception is that anything goes when playing this music.

 Personal versus Commercial Intent

-When you listen to music at home, or in your car, or in your headphones, use a consumer streaming service.
-But when you stream music publicly and in a place of business, you’re not allowed to use your personal Spotify or YouTube account to play music.
+When you listen to music at home, in your car or on your headphones, this is where a consumer streaming service is supposed to be used.
+But when you stream music publicly (at a public event, for example) and in a place of business, it isn’t legal to stream from Spotify, Apple Music or YouTube, because these services don't

 When you sign up for consumer services like Spotify or YouTube you agree to those services' terms & conditions.
 These T&Cs clearly spell out that using these consumer music services in a commercial setting, such as a bar, restaurant or store, violates the T&Cs and is copyright infringement (more details on T&C for Spotify, Youtube and Apple Music).

-This is because artists, composers and other rightsholders are entitled to a different compensation if their music is used in a business.
-A business streaming music through a personal consumer service account is like a movie theater playing movies straight from a Netflix account.
+Knowing how much music can affect sales, it’s not unfair to say that a business streaming music through a personal consumer service account is comparable to having a movie theater playing movies straight from a Netflix account.

-While most businesses gladly pay for music, the problem is that most business managers, owners, and other staff members who stream music from consumer services are unaware that this robs musicians of the money they're entitled to and poses a legal and ethical risk to their business.
+While most businesses gladly pay for music, the problem is that most business managers, owners, and other staff members who stream music from consumer services are unaware that this means musicians are not paid what they're entitled to and poses a legal and ethical risk to their business.